 A planning entity should not use other planning entities to determinate its value range.
 That would only try to make it solve the planning problem itself and interfere with the optimization algorithms.

-This value range is not (yet) compatible with a chained variable.
+A value range on planning entity is not (yet) compatible with a chained variable, nor with generic swap moves.